rich-murphey/wasm-hostcall-example/README.md

 to integer and floating point numbers.
 In order to pass a string, the offset and length are passed instead.
 The runtime does some of this for us.
 When a Wasm module passes a &[u8] or &str, Wasmtime passes two parameters, the 32-bit offset and length.

-In these examples, to pass an arbitrary object, the offset and length of a serialized copy is passed instead.
-To pass a fixed size struct that contains no pointers (i.e. implements the Copy trait), the offset and size is passed instead.
-Note however that this does not address other security issues, which motivate validation and sandboxing techniques such as [RLBox].
+Passing struct or object references requires addtional code on the WebAssembly side.
+To pass an arbitrary object, we serialized a copy and pass the offset and length of the copy instead.
+To pass a fixed size struct that contains no pointers (i.e. implements the Copy trait), we pass the the offset and size instead.
+Note: this does not address security issues, which motivate additional validation and sandboxing techniques such as [RLBox].

 Suggestions and comments are welcome.
 Please feel to open an issue if you can suggest better ways of writing these, or find parts that are